oroinc/documentation/crm/admin_guide/email/email_configuration_settings.rst

 Email Settings
 --------------

-Here, you can enable or disable user emails as a feature by ticking or unticking the checkbox.
+Here, you can enable or disable user emails as a feature by selecting or clearing the check box.

 Autocomplete
 ------------